W.G. Pringle IV

 Overview

-The Endpoint workflow allows security operation centers(SOC) to confirm threats, isolate affected hosts and to examine a host to determine the exact nature of a threat which could be either an automated attack or a human threat actor.
+The Endpoint workflow enables security operation centers (SOCs) to confirm threats, isolate affected hosts, and examine a host to determine the exact nature of a threat, whether it's an automated attack or initiated by a human threat actor.

 The Problem